 Because the parasite can also be introduced to poultry through wild birds there is no guaranteed method available to prevent your flock from contracting it.
 However, there are best practices available in order to keep a healthy flock.

 Let me preface this with, we have experienced a case of Coccidiosis on the property.
 Having a hen contract coccidiosis was an ultimate surprise, especially since we kept a healthy flock.
-Coccidiosis in chicken was new to us, and we knew nothing about the disease until it hit one of our hens.
+Coccidiosis in chickens was new to us, and we knew nothing about the disease until it hit one of our hens.

 It all began fifteen days after moving onto the property.
 A hen began displaying the telltale signs of being ill.
 Her rear end and tail feathers were dropped and her head was sunk into her body and her feathers were poofed in order to maintain warmth.
 Also, her comb and waddles were shrunk and very pale in color, and she looked depressed and lost.
 As a matter of fact, she was found standing in the corner of the coop displaying all of the signs mentioned above.

 But the most important symptom of them all was her waste.
-The feces was runny, yellowy and slightly bubbly with a small amount of blood in it.
+The fecal material was runny, yellowy and slightly bubbly with a small amount of blood in it.

 The course of treatment began immediately, though we were unsure as to when the hen initially became infected.
 Because we naturally boost the immune system of the chickens and other livestock on the property I truly believe this contributed to her speedy recovery.

 Keep a Healthy Flock Naturally

 How to keep a healthy flock begins the moment chicks have hatched or brought onto the property.
-Good animal husbandry means offering the best preventative care for chickens and other livestock.
+Good management practices and animal husbandry mean offering the best preventative care for chickens and other livestock.
 However, even the best preventative care is ineffective against many deadly diseases.
 For example, when coccidiosis in chicken occurs.

 Learning how to identify signs of a sick chicken is necessary for poultry keepers worldwide.
 Chicken and other poultry are excellent at masking illness.
 And more than likely, once the signs are identifiable the bird has already taken a turn for the worse.